nmantani/archiver-MOTW-support-comparison/README.md

 - ### How to test my favorite archiver software?
   Please see [Details about the Mark-of-the-Web (MOTW)](https://nolongerset.com/mark-of-the-web-details/).
 It compares behavior of the built-in Windows unzip utility and 7-zip.
 You can test your favorite archiver software in a  similar fashion.

+  I created [PS-MOTW](https://github.com/nmantani/PS-MOTW), PowerShell scripts to manually set / show / remove MOTW.
+You can use it for testing archiver software.

 - ### Information is incorrect or outdated.
   Please provide the details from [Issues](https://github.com/nmantani/archiver-MOTW-support-comparison/issues) or the fix from [Pull requests](https://github.com/nmantani/archiver-MOTW-support-comparison/pulls).
 I am happy to fix it.